︎VISUAL STORIES

 Pulling off the road at dusk something primal asserts itself as we busy ourselves around the fire.
 The Airstream continues to impress when we realise the indoor showerhead can be pulled outside via a hatch so we shower off the dust in absolute luxury in the middle of an empty desert.
 The sun fades fast over the venerable Panamint Mountains, grand marbled strata of cream and grey.
 Countless stars form a celestial dot to dot.
 I don’t need a sat nav to tell me I’ve reached my destination.

 Footnotes: Shot on assignment for The Sunday Times Travel magazine.
-Words by Jenni Doggett.

 The Visual Stories are either a good starting point to see my work, or the perfect dose of personal photography before you leave.
 Your call.